premchander-revature/interviewquestions/Java Automation/testing-fundamentals-IS.md

 <blockquote>

-- Test Plan is written by Senior/Lead QA which includes details related to testing i.e. how to test, features to be tested, types of testing.
+- Test Plan is written by Senior/Lead QA and includes details related to testing i.e., how to test, features to be tested, and types of testing.
 - Test Plan is derived from Software Requirement Specification (SRS).
 - Test Plan contains the following:
   - Objective
   - Test Environments
   - Features In/Out Scope
   - Entry/Exit Criteria
-  - Types of testing
+  - Types of Testing
   - Status